miestasmia/UploadTo/README.md

 # UploadTo
-A simplistic screenshot tool focused easy modability
+A simplistic screenshot tool focused on easy modability